Here's What Joe Ingles Tweeted After Getting Traded

 Ingles is currently out for the season due to a torn ACL.

-The Jazz are the fourth seed in the Western Conference with a 33-21 record, and they are hosting the Golden State Warriors on Wednesday night.
+The Jazz are the fourth seed in the Western Conference with a 34-21 record, and crushed the Golden State Warriors 111-85 on Wednesday night.

 Related stories on NBA basketball